 - Add 2 Shallots, 0.25 Red cabbage, 2 Spring onion (Scallion) and 2 Carrot to a large bowl and drizzle over the dressing.

 - Mix well and top with Pine nuts (optional).

 - Make sure you finely dice the shallots so that they are not too overpowering.

-- You can swap the Greek yoghurt for sour cream or mayo if you want a more indulgent salad.
+- You can swap the Greek yogurt for sour cream or mayo if you want a more indulgent salad.

 - Try adding some shredded apple for extra sweetness.

-- You can make this salad vegan by swapping honey for maple syrup and using a plant based yoghurt.
+- You can make this salad vegan by swapping honey for maple syrup and using a plant based yogurt.